arogi/internal-demos/README.md

 # internal-demos

-Repos for on-premises and private demos.
+Repo for on-premises and private demos.

 Experimental traveling salesman problem solver on a road network (from your pals at [Arogi](http://arogi.com)).